Of all the ways to sell art one of the most desirable and prestigious is of course through reputable art gallery representation.

 Ah, artists and galleries… The never ending symbiotic relationship of the Art world.
 It reminds me a little of those little fish that hang around the mouths of sharks, hoping for a few morsels.
-Sometimes the Gallery is the shark, swimming along snapping up all the prime meat, or occasionally the Artist, who rises to become the top predator, with Galleries hanging around in the corners of their jaws, picking off the prime morsels.
+Sometimes the Gallery is the shark, swimming along snapping up all the prime meat and keeping their inner circle of art collectors close to their chests, or occasionally the Artist, who rises to become the top predator, with Galleries hanging around in the corners of their jaws, picking off the prime morsels.
 As an Artist of course that’s what you want to be, a big fish being chased by lots of little fish who are just willing to clean your teeth to get a bit of what you are having.
 Okay, we’re probably taking the analogy too far, but you get my drift.
 Galleries and Artists need each other, and the power dynamic shifts according to how successful the artist or gallery is.

 Okay, lets get the bad news out of the way first…